theochem/horton/doc/dev_getting_started.rst

         default = matching

-Replace my name and email by your's.
+Replace my name and email by yours.
 Add the following to your ``.bashrc``, and modify to your taste::

     GITPS1='$(__git_ps1 ":%s")'